tdownie0/music-theor-ease/topics/Website_Setup/ch3.md

 "Extensions".
 When this is clicked upon, we will see a search bar at the top where we can type in the names of the extensions we would wish to download.

-> **Windows Users:** An additional plugin you will need to install is the WSL plugin so that you can
+> **Windows Users:** An additional plugin that will be needed is the WSL plugin, enabling
-> access your WSL files with VS Code.
-When you search for this you should it is created by Microsoft
+> access to WSL files within VS Code.
+The correct plugin should be created by Microsoft
 > and has over 26 million downloads.
-Once this is done you may need to restart VS Code, but you will
+Once this is done VS Code may need to be restarted, but there will
-> actually see a separate area for plugins to be installed for WSL.
-On my machine there is a top
+> be a separate area for plugins to be installed specifically for WSL.
+Currently there is a
 > section for "LOCAL - INSTALLED" and another for "WSL: UBUNTU - INSTALLED".
 While working on code
-> with WSL, you will need to install your plugins in the WSL section.
-You may need to open VS Code
+> with WSL, many plugins will need to be installed in the WSL section.
+This may require opening VS Code
-> from within your WSL terminal by navigating to the folder you would like to open and typing `code .`
+> from within the WSL terminal by navigating to the folder we would like to open and typing `code .`
 > as a command.
-You may not see the section until this, so do not worry if that is the case.
+The section may not appear until this is done, so there is no need for concern if that
+> is the case.

-Here will be a list of some essential ones that will assist with this project and your day to day programming experiences.
+Below is a list of the more essential plugins that will assist us with our project, as well as our day to day programming experiences.

 | Plugin Name                       | Publisher     | Purpose                                                                        |
 | :-------------------------------- | :------------ | :----------------------------------------------------------------------------- |